opencv/opencv/doc/tutorials/gapi/face_beautification/face_beautification.markdown

 [1,1,200,7] after the inference (200 is the maximum number of faces which can be detected).
-In order to process every face individually, we need to convert this output to a list of regions in the image.
+In order to process every face individually, we need to convert this output to a list of regions on the image.

 The masks for different filters are built based on facial landmarks, which are inferred for every face.
 The result of the inference